alexeil/sikb-api/README.md

 ![Worflow](doc/schema/workflow.png)

  1. A club need to send an email to thierry.boschat@kin-ball.fr to get their account initialized
  2. Then after confirming his identity and update password, the club can log into the platform
  3. Then the club is free to update jis information and create an affiliation

 ## Tools

-  * You can modify sequence diagrams (doc/schema/*.plantuml) with https://www.planttext.com/
+* You can modify sequence diagrams (doc/schema/*.plantuml) with [planttext](https://www.planttext.com/)
-  * You can view and modify Swagger (doc/swagger/) with https://editor.swagger.io/
+* You can view and modify Swagger (doc/swagger/) with [Swagger Editor](https://editor.swagger.io/)